 How Long Does It Last In The Fridge / Can It Be Frozen?

 The fresher the raspberries the longer the tart lasts.
 Generally, it should be fine for about 4-5 days in the fridge.

 You can freeze the almond crust and chocolate cream but unfortunately not the raspberries.
 You will have to remove the raspberries before you freeze the chocolate tart.
 To defrost simply place in the fridge for 12 hours prior to cutting.

 - 100 g white or dark chocolate - optional, only necessary if not baking the crust

 - 1.5 cups coconut cream - *see notes

 - 100 g 70% dark chocolate

-Place dough in the middle of a 8" or 9" separable tart pan and press down with your fingers until bottom and sides are evenly coated.
+- Place dough in the middle of an 8" or 9" separable tart pan and press down with your fingers until bottom and sides are evenly coated.

-Melt dark chocolate, add coconut cream (see blog post for further explanation what exactly that is) and stir until well combined.
+- Melt the dark chocolate, then add coconut cream (see notes for what exactly coconut cream is) and stir until well combined.